Jollerprutt/proxmox-node/README.md

 To create the partitions SSH into `typhoon-01`(ssh root@192.168.1.101) or use the Proxmox web interface CLI shell `typhoon-01` > `>_ Shell` and type the following into the CLI terminal window:

-1. Type `cfdisk` in the CLI. the cfdisk window dialogue will appear in the terminal.
+1. Type `cfdisk` in the CLI.
+The cfdisk window dialogue will appear in the terminal.
-2. Highlight the row `Free Space` and `New` and press `ENTER`.
+2. Highlight row `Free Space` and option `New` and press `ENTER`.
 3. Set the `Partition Size` to 64G and press `ENTER`.
-4. Repeat highlighting the row `Free Space` and `New` and press `ENTER`.
+4. Repeat highlighting the row `Free Space` and option `New` and press `ENTER`.
 5. Set the `Partition Size` to 8G and press `ENTER`.

-At this stage you should have created: 2x new partitions 64G and 8G size of type Linux filesystem.
+At this stage you should have created: 2x new partitions sized 64G and 8G with type set to Linux filesystem.

-6. Highlight `Write` and press `ENTER`.
+6. Highlight option `Write` and press `ENTER`.
-7. Type `yes` to "Are you sure you want to write the partition table to disk?"
+7. Type `yes` to prompt "Are you sure you want to write the partition table to disk?"
-8. Highlight `Quit` and press `ENTER`.
+8. Highlight option `Quit` and press `ENTER`.

 ## 3.00 Prepare your Network Hardware - Ready for Typhoon-01